Most Commonly Treated Areas

 Laser hair removal session at our clinic

 Following the procedure, you may have some swelling and redness on the surface of the skin treated however this is only temporary.
-The nurse will discuss aftercare guidelines with you and it is important to remember that you must protect the treated skin with sunscreen and clothing.
-Do not be feel disappointed and think that the laser treatment was unsuccessful when you see hair growing in the treated areas in the weeks following.
+The nurse will discuss aftercare guidelines with you, and it is important to remember that you must protect the treated skin with sunscreen and clothing.
+Do not be feeling disappointed and think that the laser treatment was unsuccessful when you see hair growing in the treated areas in the weeks following.
 However, since hair follicles have no lifespan, this simply means that the body is attempting to cast them off to get rid of them.
 The hair should fall out; nevertheless, if it does not, then it means those hairs were not targeted during the procedure.
 The laser does not treat hair that is not in its growth cycle, thus, more treatments are required in order to fully remove the hair and acquire the results desired.
 The success of the laser treatment is heavily dependent on the individual’s hair color, hair density, skin type, the treated area, and the hair growth cycle.